GuanQinG-GitHub/personal-website/docs/Course_Notes/Data_Structure/CH_4_Lists_Stacks_and_Queues.md

-# CH4 Lists, Stacks, and Queues
+# CH 4 Lists, Stacks, and Queues
 ## 4.1 Lists
 - For data which are **finite** and **in order**
     - e.g., Student records which store the score for each student